 This independent variables are always influenced modes of though and perception.
-The perception, classification or memory.
+The language affects one's experiences and thinks about the world is known as linguistic relativism.
+It is typically descriptive in nature.
+The linguistic relativity hypothesis causually influences the perception, classification or memory.
 The difference in language actually lead to differences in thought.
 This is a problem that arises for most of the independent variable we will consider.